A form of montage that uses shots of various cultures from all around the planet, doing the same thing.

 - Independence Day had the nations of the world cheering at the destroyed spaceships.
 Earlier, there was a shorter scene of Gondor Calls for Aid with various militaries of the world answering the call.

 Governments tried to coordinate their defences with those of other nations.
 The government of India met in a railroad coach, while millions streamed for the imagined safety of the Himalayas.
 The Finnish, Turkish, Chinese and Bolivians worked and fought furiously.
-Every effort against their other-world antagonists ended in the same rout.
+Every effort against their other-world antagonists ended in the same route.

 - The 2009 V showed all the nations of the world watching the Visitors' greeting message, each in their own language.